pikulet/lumen/content/posts/db-migration.md

 Now we can delve into the intricacies of online migration.

 First, let's have a database with a lot of data, and some data was written a long time ago.
-Most of the binlogs would have already expired, so scan-based replication is needed.
+Most of the binlogs would have already expired, so scan-based migration is needed.
 We also let the migration process read the rows in order, from primary key `1`, to `2` and so on, up to a million.

 Remember that during this process of scanning and copying the million rows (which might take 3 days), the database is still online.
 The application continues to write to the database.